Bubble.io uploader element

 startwhen the upload starts (right after the user has selected a file)

 endwhen the upload has just finished

-You can rely on these events to make change in the interface (for instance to hide the uploader and show a progress bar instead when the start event is received).
+You can rely on these events to make changes in the interface (for instance, to hide the uploader and show a progress bar instead when the start event is received).

-videoidonce the video has been uploaded, this state will contain the api.video unique identifier of the new video.
-This is an important value that in most cases you will want to store in your database.
+videoidonce the video has been uploaded, this state will contain the api.video's unique identifier of the new.
+This is an important value that you will want to store in your database in most cases.